 Once you’ve typed up a file and you’re about to submit it, you need to proofread for spelling, names, grammar, and everything else.
 Being able to pay attention to details will help you here.
 Most companies want, at the least, 98% accuracy on your submitted transcript.
 Like anything else, you’ll get better with time.

 Transcriptionists usually get paid by the audio minute or by word transcribed.
 It depends on the company that you’re contracting with.

 Since you’re paid for the work that you complete, you’re probably wondering how long it takes to transcribe an audio file.
-The industry standard is 4:1.
+The industry standard is a 4:1 ratio.
 This just means that it typically takes 4 hours to transcribe 1 audio hour.
 It can take more or less time depending on the sound quality, the number of speakers, accents, utterances, topics, and research.

-Some companies think it’s okay to pay $20 per audio hour, which would be about $5.00 for an actual hour of work.
+Some companies think it’s okay to pay $20 per audio hour, which would equate to about $5.00 for an actual hour of work.
 I only recommend these companies for practice.
-Once you get a bit of experience apply to companies who pay at least $60/ah, you’re worth it.
+Once you get a bit of experience, apply to companies who pay at least $60/ah (audio hour); you’re worth it.

 The average salary of a general transcriptionist is around $14.75/hour, which is only a couple of dollars less than the average medical transcriptionist salary.

 These averages are not set and stone.
 Remember that you’re not paid by the hour, you’re paid for the work that you complete.
 You’ll make more money the longer you do the job because your skills will improve.

 Work from Home Transcription Job Leads